The Camp Saint Paul Program

 Greek Cultural Appreciation: This great program debuted in 2010 at Camp Saint Paul with raving reviews.
 In this session, campers learn more about our shared Greek Cultural heritage.
 They learn how to do Greek dances from all over Greece and sing traditional Greek songs that quickly become favorites at camp.
 Also, a big component of this session is the cooking.
 Last year, our campers learned about and made kollyva as well as other delicious snacks!
 In addition to the cooking, they learned several Greek dances and folk songs!

-One of the most exciting parts of the day is FLEXTIVITIES!!
+FLEXTIVITIES - One of the most exciting parts of the day!
 Everyone’s favorite break in the day, FLEXTIVITIES allows the campers to choose from as many as 10 different activities.
 Options change every day and include basketball, ropes course, mosaic icon making, tavli tournaments, volleyball, slip and slide, Byzantine chant, and, a favorite on hot summer days, sponge dodgeball, to name just a few!